vanHeemstraSystems/babylonjs-third-person-character-controller/README.md

 Keypress:

-- 'w' for walking straight
+- 'w' for walking straight forward
 - 'a' for turning left whilst walking
-- 'd' for turining right whilst walking
+- 'd' for turning right whilst walking
 - 's' for walking backwards

 *NOTE*: When holding Shift, the walking will be faster (except for the walking backwards).